emipa606/APetitionForProvisions/README.md

 - Russian translation added, thanks Tkhakiro!
 - Fixed Esc/Enter working as they should in the trade-window
 - Added tooltip on current petitioned caravans
+- Factions without traders should no longer be possible to request from

 ![Image](https://i.imgur.com/7Gzt3Rg.png)